|

 \begin{equation}\epsilon_{33}=1-\sum_{s}\frac{\omega^{2}_{p}}{\omega^{2}}\end{equation}

 This section is intended for code developers and outlines how to create new dispersion functions.
 New dispersion functions can be created from a subclass of dispersion::dispersion_function or any other existing dispersion_function class and overloading class methods.
-For convinence the dispersion::physics class contains several defined physical constants.
+For convenience the dispersion::physics class contains several defined physical constants.